cunum/near-validator-setup-hetzner/README.md

 ![alt text](./img/firewall-rule.png)

 Name the Firewall rules as you like and press "Create Firewall".
-Then switch back the other Browser tab you can now select the Firewall Rules you just created.
+Then switch back to the other Browser tab, you can now select the Firewall Rules you just created.

 ![alt text](./img/firewall-done.png)